 The positioning of your off-grid solar system is important, as it determines the amount of solar energy you can harvest.
 Understanding the basics of solar geometry will help you increase your solar energy yield by optimising the placement of your panels, so you can get the most benefit from your solar power system.
 Here are some simple tips to help you get it right!

 Solar panels are very sensitive to shading.
-Shade ‘kills’ efficiency and I’m not exaggerating, even shading from a small branch or bird dropping will have an effect on the output of your entire module.
+Shade significantly affects efficiency - even shading from a small branch or bird dropping will have an effect on the output of your entire module.

-If a full cell is shaded, the voltage will drop to half of its un-shaded output, and if enough cells are covered - the module will not covert any energy at all!
+Panels are made up of multiple cells (usually 60) which are all connected in series.
+If a full cell is shaded, the voltage will drop to half of its un-shaded output, and if enough cells are covered - the module will not convert any energy at all!

 What angle should my solar panels be on?

-Don’t underestimate the importance of solar panel angling - having your panels placed at the wrong angle will significantly affect your output.
+Don’t underestimate the importance of solar panel angling - having your panels placed at the wrong angle will also affect your output.

-Used, by off-gridders all around the world, one rule of thumb for panel tilt angle is: your latitude plus 15 degrees in winter or; minus 15 degrees in summer.
+Used by off-gridders all around the world, one rule of thumb for panel tilt angle is: your latitude plus 15 degrees in winter and minus 15 degrees in summer.

 You can also use websites like NIWA to estimate solar energy that can be harvested at a given address.